-A Taste Of Their Own Medicine: The only time he ever ate a pin in TNA was losing to Scott Steiner at Turning Point 2009 after being hit with a "steel pipe".
+- A Taste Of Their Own Medicine: The only time he ever ate a pin during his first TNA run was losing to Scott Steiner at Turning Point 2009 after being hit with a "steel pipe".
 He beat Steiner a month later at Final Resolution by returning the favor.

-Arch-Enemy: Finlay, for being the one who ended his undefeated streak (he lost to JBL but that was because of Finley) and for repeatedly hitting him with a shillelagh.
+- Arch-Enemy: Finlay, for being the one who ended his undefeated streak (he lost to JBL but it was because of Finlay) and for repeatedly hitting him with a shillelagh.
 Umaga was set up as one by Vince McMahon due to his desire for the ECW title Lashley had and for Lashley being the chosen wrestler of Donald Trump.

-Bathos: In OVW, his assertive stance to the Bolin Services that he could speak for himself while any given one of them, usually Kenny, talked about how badly Blaster Lashley was going to beat someone.
-While it was all true, he usually did beat someone and was very capable of speaking, they had a good reason to insist on being his mouth pieces.
+- Bathos: In OVW, his assertive stance to Bolin Services that he could speak for himself while any given one of them, usually Kenny, talked about how badly Blaster Lashley was going to beat someone.
+While it was all true, he usually did beat someone and was very capable of speaking, they had a good reason to insist on being his mouthpieces.

-Charles Atlas Superpower: He's hit the Dominator on The Big Show and on Viscera.
-During a backstage fight with Finley he attempted to crush the Irishman by flipping a car over on him.
-(Finley moved obviously, but still) His response to being taunted by Umaga's manager outside of a steel cage was to knockdown the wall of the cage on Umaga by doing a senton bomb on it. (he hurt himself there, but still) He is also the first (and officially only) person to beat the masterlock challenge (John Cena also did it, at a live event).
+- Charles Atlas Superpower: He's hit the Dominator on The Big Show and on Viscera.
+During a locker room fight with Finlay that spilled out of the arena, he attempted to crush the Irishman by flipping a car over on him.
+(Finlay moved, obviously, but still.)
+His response to being taunted by Umaga's manager outside of a steel cage was to knock down the wall of the cage on Umaga by doing a senton bomb on it.
+(He hurt himself there, but still.)
+He is also the first (and officially only) person to beat the Master Lock challenge (John Cena also did it at a live event).

 His trademark move, however, is the Dominator.
 The victim is hoisted on Lashley's stump-sized shoulders, facing heavenwards.
 Then he flips the poor sap over so he hits the ring face-down.
 Ouch.
 "There's no real way to protect yourself on that one but to take it.
 Eat the mat," Lashley explains helpfully.
 To tell the truth, I wish Blaster wouldn't say stuff like that.
 He's a terrific fellow and all, but he's partial to unnerving utterances.